GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 ==== WER on clean speech

 As a sanity check for the #acr("ASR") module, we run the complete recognition pipeline on the clean speech signals from the #librispeech dataset.
-The `ASR-CRDNN-RNNLM-LibriSpeech` model from #speechbrain that we have chosen yields an average #acr("WER") of #todo%.
+The `ASR-CRDNN-RNNLM-LibriSpeech` model from #speechbrain that we have chosen yields an average #acr("WER") of 1.82% on this clean dataset.

+@table:rl:method:asr_models shows the result of our benchmarking of three models provided by the #speechbrain library.
+It highlights the performance-speed trade-off of each model.
+`ASR-CRDNN-RNNLM-LibriSpeech` is the fastest model #todo All three models share the same tokenizer, trained on #librispeech.

+#draft[
+  Ideally, we could compare three models:
+  - `asr-transformer-transformerlm-librispeech`
+  - `asr-crdnn-transformerlm-librispeech`
+  - `asr-crdnn-rnnlm-librispeech`

+  However, the second one is broken

+]

 ==== Reward shaping